 Ready-made assets available for multiple marketing channels?
 Use non-skippable, short-form ads to amplify skippable long-form ads in campaigns

 Fox Networks Group Asia (FNG), one of the most notable TV networks in the world, wanted to establish itself as a leader in the digital revolution amid increased competition.
 FNG took a very thoughtful approach to the rebrand of Fox Movies Premium to Fox Movies, mixing ad lengths and focusing on sequential storytelling.
 The brand started with 25-second skippable ads targeting movie lovers.
 Then it launched one-minute long trailers, again targeted to movie lovers.
-This combination of well-thought-out formats and targeting led to viewers watching 55 out of 60 seconds of this trailer on average.
+This combination of well-thought-out formats and targeting led to viewers watching 55 out of 60 seconds of their trailers on average.

 FNG also used remarketing to reach viewers of previous ads with specific call-to-action videos.
 Just before new titles were launched, FNG would broaden its reach using YouTube mastheads and six-second bumper ads to maximize reach and amplification.
 This layered strategy led to incredible brand gains.
 The bumper ads achieved 23% incremental reach among movie lovers, and brand favorability also took off, increasing by 19% in Hong Kong.